Shirral/folksy-stichers/README.md

 A heading and three short paragraphs of text are followed by a grid showcasing the information about four kinds meetings.
 Each grid item contains a picture representing the meeting's theme, its name, the name of the person hosting the meeting, and the information about the date, time, skill level and cost.
 There is a black semi-transparent overlay on top of the images to provide good contrast between the picture and the the white text on top of it, making it easy to read.

 Below the grid, there is a **Want to host a meeting?** subsection.
-The text invites the user to share their ideas for a meeting they might like to host; below, a link styled as a button invites them to click on it, leading them to the **Join us** page where the club's contact information can be found.
+The text invites the user to share their ideas for a meeting they might like to host; below, a link styled as a button invites them to click on it, leading them to the Contact page where the club's contact information can be found.
 The link-button changes its colours upon hovering over it with a mouse.
 <br><br>
 ![Our Meetings section](assets/readme/our-meetings-section.jpg)